 e.
-Relief Measures for Dependent Family Members of Deceased Employees a.
-Earned Leave Benefit (EL)
+Relief Measures for Dependent Family Members of Deceased Employees

 The Company provides various assistance to the dependent family members of the deceased employees for Education of Childrens, Medical Benefits and Residential Quarter Facilities in the event of death of an employee during the service.